One university, many locations.

 Ohio State Lima sits on 565 beautiful acres just minutes from the I-75 corridor.
 Student housing is available.

-Academic offerings include bachelor's degrees in biology, general business management, dental hygiene (baccalaureate completion program), early and middle childhood education (pre-licensure), English, family financial services, health sciences management, history, nursing (RN to BSN), and psychology; and master's degrees in early and middle childhood education, social work, and workforce development education.
+Academic offerings include bachelor's degrees in biology, general business management, dental hygiene (baccalaureate completion program), early and middle childhood studies (pre-licensure), English, family financial services, health sciences management, history, nursing (RN to BSN) and psychology; and master's degrees in early and middle childhood studies, social work and workforce development education.

 Ohio State Marion

-At Ohio State Mansfield, student housing, internships, study abroad opportunities, and student life and recreation programs contribute to a great experience at the beautiful, wooded campus.
+At Ohio State Mansfield, student housing, internships, study abroad opportunities, and student life and recreation programs contribute to a great experience at our beautiful, wooded campus.

-Academic offerings include bachelor's degrees in general business management, early and middle childhood education, English, history, nursing (RN to BSN), psychology, and social work; and master's degrees in early childhood education, middle childhood education, integrated teaching and learning, and social work.
+Academic offerings include bachelor's degrees in general business management, early and middle childhood studies, English, history, nursing (RN to BSN), psychology and social work; and master's degrees in early childhood education, middle childhood education, integrated teaching and learning and social work.

 Ohio State Newark